trenchproject/RShiny_Robomussels/README.md

 # RShiny_robomussels

-Rshiny_robomussels is an interactive shiny app that allows any user to visualize the operative temperatures of mussels in a microclimatic scale.
-The data are collected by ...
+Rshiny_robomussels is an interactive shiny app that allows any user to visualize the operative temperatures of mussels on a microclimatic scale.
+The data are collected by ... and it emphasizes the importance of adjusting the temporal and spatial scale of data for the focal organisms.

 ## Prerequisites for opening in Rstudio
 Git and Rstudio ([Instructions](https://resources.github.com/whitepapers/github-and-rstudio/))